llanosrocas/yaziline.yazi/README.md

   separator_close = "", -- instead of 
   separator_open_thin = "", -- change to anything
   separator_close_thin = "", -- change to anything
+  separator_head = "", -- to match the style
+  separator_tail = "", -- to match the style
 })
 ```